The following Vegan Butter Recipes are composed and inspired by various sources:Trusted Vegan Cooking Principles.

 High fat content (80-85%) mirrors European-style butter.

-Pro Tips for Pastry Success:
+Pro.
+Tips for Pastry Success:

+Keep everything cold, work in a cool kitchen.
 Fold gently to avoid breaking the vegan butter layers.
+Chill dough between folds (just like with dairy butter).